cyew3/oneVPL-intel-gpu/doc/mediasdk-man.md

 `SuperresScaleDenominator` | Denominator for Superres Filter.
 Valid range is 9..16.
 `StillPictureMode`         | Enable/disable Still Picture Mode.
 See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 `SwitchInterval`           | Cadence of Switch Frames.
 Zero value means no switch frames.
+`EnableLoopFilter`         | Enable/disable Loop Filter.
+See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.

 **Change History**